 Coming to you from Christopher Frost, this great video review takes a look at the Tamron 70-300mm f/4.5-6.3 Di III RXD lens for Nikon Z and Sony E mirrorless cameras.
-At $699, the 70-300mm f/4.5-6.3 is very affordable, but offers a versatile focal length range at an affordable price, though it still comes with a range of useful features, including:
+At $699, the 70-300mm f/4.5-6.3 offers a wide focal length range at an affordable price, though it still comes with a range of useful features, including:

-- RXD stepping motor for fast and quiet autofocus (compatible with Sony Fasy Hybrid AF and Eye AF)
+- RXD stepping motor unit for quick, accurate, and quiet autofocus

 - Rounded seven-blade diaphragm for smoother bokeh

-No doubt, keeping in line with many other modern Tamron lenses, the 70-300mm f/4.5-6.3 Di III RXD looks like it offers a lot of bang for the buck.
+Altogether, the 70-300mm f/4.5-6.3 Di III RXD looks like another impressive option from Tamron.
 Check out the video above for Frost's full thoughts on the lens.